Welcome to the Premier Website for Professional Business Analysis

 Limited Freedom to Choose Costs for Depreciation

-Tax authorities sometimes permit owners to decide for themselves whether or not a given purchase qualifies as a capital expenditure, eligible for depreciation.
+Tax authorities sometimes permit owners to decide for themselves whether or not a given purchase qualifies as a Capital Expenditure, eligible for depreciation.
 That freedom of choice is limited, however.

-So-called capital projects, for instance, result in capital assets such as buildings, computing systems, or production lines.
+So-called Capital Projects, for instance, result in capital assets such as buildings, computing systems, or production lines.
 After the project, the asset itself goes onto the Balance sheet with a value equal to historical cost—the actual cost of acquiring the asset.
 Note, however, that capital projects include many activities and purchases.
 And, some of these would not, on their own, qualify as capital expenditures.
 As part of a capital-creation project, however, their costs may be reported as capital spending.

 The creation of a capitalized IT system, for instance, might include systems integration or software development services.
 Firms usually report these costs as expenses for the period.
 As part of a capital project, however, owners can sometimes "bundle" these services in total asset cost.
 And, in that case, total asset cost depreciates across a series of years.

-Asset Accounting Errors Can Have Serious Legal Consequences
+Asset Accounting Errors – Legal Consequences

 Tax authorities, however, provide specific criteria designating which costs can add to asset cost in this way.
 The requirements, moreover, are legally binding.
 In 2005, for example, at Worldcom, Inc., a US-based firm, four senior executives were convicted of fraudulent reporting.
 Worldcom overstepped the boundaries by classifying specific services costs as assets, rather than as expenses, as they should have been.
-As a result, Worldcom's CEO, CFO, Controller, and Director of General accounting received lengthy prison sentences.
+As a result, Worldcom's CEO, CFO, Controller, and Director of General Accounting received lengthy prison sentences.

 Tax Authorities Write the Rules